Holf/AllForOne/README.md

 AllForOne
 =========
-**Put an end to pesky hanging processes on your Build Server.**
+**Say goodbye to pesky hanging processes on your Build Server.**

 What does AllForOne do?
 -----------------------
-AllForOne ensures that processes which are started by your application end when your application ends.
+AllForOne ensures that child processes which are started by your application end when your application ends.

 Why is this useful?